Skip to main content

 Example: To specify the message of action-2 as the injected argument: 2.message.

-(Note that it is not necessary to enclose in {{ }})
+(Note that it is not necessary to enclose in {{ }} and dot notation is used instead of bracket notation)

 Data